dissyulina/shoesandmore/README.md

   - Stores the topics of contact form.
   - Subject field: a one-word name for database purposes.
   - Text field: a longer name for display on the contact form.
-  - I decided to make this into separate model instead of a choice field, because I wanted to define a separate naming fields for database and for display.
+  - I decided to make this into separate model instead of a choice field, because I wanted to define a separate naming fields for database and for display, and for future flexibility in adding/ editing/ removing a topic.

 - **ContactForm model**
   - Stores the contact form filled by the user.